 Catholic Identity Mission Assessment

-In order to address these questions, The Association of Catholic Colleges and Universities, in conjunction with the Catholic Higher Education Research Cooperative (CHERC) and a selected group of experts from ACCU member campuses, has developed the Catholic Identity Mission Assessment (CIMA).
-CIMA will help ACCU member institutions understand how Catholic higher education adds distinct value to the student experience by conducting pointed surveys within four primary student and alumni demographics.
+In order to address these questions, the Association of Catholic Colleges and Universities, in conjunction with the Catholic Higher Education Research Cooperative (CHERC) and a selected group of experts from ACCU member campuses, has developed the Catholic Identity Mission Assessment (CIMA) project.
+CIMA will help ACCU member institutions understand how Catholic higher education adds distinctive value to the student experience by conducting pointed surveys within four primary student and alumni demographics.

+The first phase of the project, the administration of the first-year undergraduate student survey, will launch in fall 2017.
 We hope you will consider joining this endeavor to strengthen Catholic identity across the board.
-We are currently looking for individuals to review the content of the accompanying institutional assessment principles.
-If you would like to be involved or have any further questions, please contact Lexie Bradley at email@example.com or (202) 457-0650, ext.
+In addition, we are currently looking for individuals to review the content of the accompanying institutional assessment principles.
+If you would like to begin the registration process for your campus, volunteer as a reviewer, or have any further questions, please contact Lexie Bradley at email@example.com or (202) 457-0650, ext.
 224.